 On her way back from Israel, Lynn swung through New York to attend Thrillerfest, where more enthusiastic agent feedback echoed the response she received at Algonkian.
 After incorporating one last batch of edits, Lynn began shopping THIRSTY BONES in late summer.

-With fall around the corner, Lynn has returned from fishing open water southeast of the Kenai Peninsula, where she boated enough salmon, halibut, lingcod, and rockfish to last a couple of years—even if she gives fish for Christmas!
-She’ll spend the fall outlining a second manuscript in this new series before heading to Morocco and Egypt, where she’ll tour digs and familiarize herself with the environment of the two magical and iconic countries.
+Surrounded by the colors of a Rocky Mountain autumn, Lynn has returned from fishing open water southeast of the Kenai Peninsula, where she boated enough salmon, halibut, lingcod, and rockfish to last a couple of years—even if she gives fish for Christmas!
+She’s outlining a second manuscript in this new series before heading early next year to Morocco and Egypt, where she’ll tour digs and familiarize herself with the environment and culture of the two magical and iconic countries.
 When she returns to her mountaintop, Lynn will begin writing book two.

 So many adventures, so little time . . .